Angxddeep/Custom-Rom-flashing-guide/docs/Index.md

 # **Custom Rom flashing guide**
 ## Why I made this site
 As new users are coming and deciding to get into flashing custom ROM.
-I have decided to made this guide as most of the old guides have outdated things that can get you into trouble. **So I decided to make a new guide**
+I have decided to make this guide as most of the old guides have outdated things that can get you into trouble. **So I decided to make a new guide**

 **The device I have used is Xaga**